ufjschool/mmc3260/assignments.md

 # Assignments

 You can earn up to 1,250 points in this course.
 Your final grade will be calculated by the percentage of points you earned.
-For example, earning 1,000 points yields an 80% final grade.
-(1000 / 1250 = 0.8)
+For example, earning 1,000 points yields an 80% final grade (1000 / 1250 = 0.8).

 | Date       | Type       | Name                                      | Points |
 |------------|------------|-------------------------------------------|--------|